openshift/enhancements/azure_user_defined_tags.md

-If `platform.azure.userTags` of install-config has any tag defined same will be added to all the azure resources created by Openshift except, when the tag validation fails due to any of below conditions
+If `platform.azure.userTags` of install-config has any tag defined same will be added to all the azure resources created by Openshift except, when the tag validation fails due to any of below conditions <br>
-	- A tag name can have a maximum of 128 characters (Note: Tag name has a limit of 512 characters for all resources except for storage accounts, which has a limit of 128 characters and hence tag name length is restricted to 128 characters for every resource required by Openshift)
+1. A tag name can have a maximum of 128 characters <br>
+   (Note: Tag name has a limit of 512 characters for all resources except for
+    storage accounts, which has a limit of 128 characters and hence tag name length is restricted to 128 characters for every resource required by Openshift) <br>
-  	- A tag value has a limit of 256 characters.
+2. A tag value has a limit of 256 characters. <br>
-  	- A tag name cannot contain `<, >, %, &, \, ?, /, #, :, whitespace` characters and
+3. A tag name cannot contain `<, >, %, &, \, ?, /, #, :, whitespace` characters and
-      should not start with a number.
+   should not start with a number. <br>
-      (Note: DNS zones, Traffic, Front Door resources does not support tag with spaces, special/unicode characters or starting with number, hence these are added as constraints to every other azure resource required by Openshift as well.)
+   (Note: DNS zones, Traffic, Front Door resources does not support tag with spaces,
+    special/unicode characters or starting with number, hence these are added as constraints to every other azure resource required by Openshift as well.) <br>
-  	- A resource, resource-group or subscription can have a maximum of 10 tags.
+4. A resource, resource-group or subscription can have a maximum of 10 tags. <br>
-      (Note: Azure supports a maximum of 50 tags except for Automation, Content Delivery Network, DNS resources which can have a maximum of 15 tags, hence restricting the number of tags to 10 for all resources created by Openshift, with 5 spared for administrator's use)
+   (Note: Azure supports a maximum of 50 tags except for Automation,
+    Content Delivery Network, DNS resources which can have a maximum of 15 tags, hence restricting the number of tags to 10 for all resources created by Openshift, with 5 spared for administrator's use) <br>

 Add a new field `resourceTags` to `.spec.platformSpec.azure` of the `infrastructure.config.openshift.io` type.
 Tags included in the `resourceTags` field